Hamadko90/pdsnd_github/README.md

 bikeshare project

 ### Description
-filtering data for each cities for the bikeshare
+filtering data for each cities for the bikeshare using python using panda and numpy

 ### Files used
 chicago.csv